Terradue/doc-tep-geohazards/source/tutorials/setap.rst

 **Output specifications**

-* `Format specification document`_ of the output auxiliary product containing corrections layers.
+* `Format specification document`_ of the output auxiliary product containing the corrections layers.

 .. _Format specification document: https://sentinels.copernicus.eu/documents/247904/4629150/Sentinel-1-ETAD-Product-Format-Specification.pdf

 -----

-This tutorial describes how to submit a job for the SATAP service to obtain one or more S1-ETAD products.
+This tutorial describes how to submit a job for the SETAP service to obtain one or more S1-ETAD products.

 The tutorial is addressed to users already familiar with Geo-hazards thematic